9 minsPublished on 3/23/2023

 The ideal setup would be to use a combination of both hot and cold wallets, keeping only small quantities of cryptocurrencies online at any given time.

-Once you’ve chosen a crypto wallet, you can top up with MoonPay.
 Simply buy Bitcoin or your preferred cryptocurrency via MoonPay using your credit card or any other payment method.

 Mrig P